 I love making my slow braised Italian meatballs and serving them Italian American style over a big plate of spaghetti.
 They are balanced in flavor, tender, and freeze perfectly for future meals.
 And you can certainly put them in a meatball grinder*, but they aren’t quite right for sliders.

-While you could just make meatballs bigger, put them on slider buns and call it a day, to my mind you need a different sort of meatball for sliders.
+While you could just make meatballs bigger, put them on slider buns and call it a day, to my mind you need a different sort for sliders.
 Size is only part of it.
-They need to be quick cooking, especially juicy, and a bit more delicate than pasta meatballs.
+They need to be quick cooking, especially juicy, and a bit more delicate than the kind you serve with pasta.

 The only other secret I have is that you GOTTA toast the buns.
 If you skip toasting them, you will have sad, soggy buns instead of tasty crispy ones.
 Just say no to sad, soggy buns. 🙁